-You’ve come to the right place to review how to buy a Chicago home.
+Welcome, you’re in the right place to review how to buy a Chicago home.
 The first step in the Chicago home buying process is a face-to-face meeting with us.
-We ask you questions about your ideal home and listen to what you say.
-It’s important here that everyone, including spouses and significant others, are on the same page.
-We listen to your needs and invest our time up front to be sure to make the process of buying your home stress-free and enjoyable.
+Here we’ll ask questions about your ideal home and listen carefully to what you say.
+For a successful outcome, it’s really important that everyone, including spouses and significant others, are on the same page.

-Instead of learning how to buy a Chicago home, many people just start looking on Zillow.
-That’s because this is one of the most enjoyable parts of the Chicago home buying process.
-Yep, people love to search for real estate.
-We suggest starting with determining the best neighborhoods for you.
-And there are plenty of wonderful Chicago neighborhoods to consider.
-Use our Chicago Neighborhood Guide and go exploring.
+And now comes one of the most enjoyable parts of the Chicago home buying process.
+Yep, searching online for real estate.
+Start with our Chicago Neighborhood Guide and go exploring.
 Or if you know the zip code you’re interested in, search using our Zip Code map.
 Of course you’ll find all types of homes, condos, lofts and town homes from which to choose.
 You can also use our advanced Chicago Home Search.
 What’s cool is that with this system you can invite your friends and family to join the search with you.
-Something Zillow doesn’t offer.
 And if you’re relocating we invite you to learn all about the process of relocating to Chicago.

 Though not required, in most cases we recommend our buyers get a home inspection.
 This means specifying a due diligence period in the contract.
 It’s during this time that the home or condo can be inspected by a professional home inspector.
 And if it’s a condo you’ll also have the opportunity to review the condo declaration, bylaws and annual budget.
 This is important because when you buy a condo you also buy into the building.
 So you’ll want to learn about the building finances and rules.
 Especially if you’re buying a house for airbnb.
 It’s key to know that during Due Diligence you can get out of the contract for any reason and receive your earnest money back.